antrea-io/antrea/docs/multicluster/quick-start.md

 To execute any command in this section, `antctl` needs access to the target cluster's API server, and it needs a kubeconfig file for that.
 Please refer to the [`antctl` Multi-cluster manual](antctl.md) to learn more about the kubeconfig file configuration, and the `antctl` Multi-cluster commands.
+For installation of `antctl`, please refer to the [installation guide](../antctl.md#installation).

 ### Set up Leader and Member in Cluster A